Malbork: Modern period

 Within Poland, Malbork flourished thanks to the Polish grain and wood trade and craft development.
 New suburbs were created due to lack of space within the defensive walls.
 In 1626 and 1656, Swedish invasions took place.
+Local Jesuits fled from Protestant Swedish invaders in 1626 and 1656.
+In 1680, a Jesuit school was opened.
 During the Great Northern War in 1710, half of the population died of a cholera epidemic.
 After the wars, new inhabitants, including immigrants from Scotland, settled in the town, mainly in the suburbs.
 In 1740 Malbork ceased to be a fortress.